Connect with us

 “We have to go to the polls and take back our rights,” said Derzis as drivers passed by, often hoking their horns, though it was uncertain whether the passers-by were signaling support or opposition for the Pink House.

-Speakers at the Friday afternoon news conference said funds were being raised to provide help for people who might need to leave the state to obtain an abortion.
-Derzis and Shannon Brewer, the executive director of the Pink House, which is moving to Las Cruces, New Mexico, said the goal is to ensure an is put in place to provide aid for Mississippi women who need help obtaining abortions after they are no longer legal in Mississippi.
+Speakers at the Friday afternoon news conference said funds were being raised to help provide help for people who might need to leave the state to obtain an abortion.
+Derzis and Shannon Brewer, the executive director of the Pink House, which is moving to Las Cruces, New Mexico, said the goal is to ensure an infrastructure is put in place to provide aid for Mississippi women who need help obtaining abortions after they are no longer legal in Mississippi.
 Information on that infrastructure was not available Friday.

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.